 A physics education prepares a person to work in many different and interesting places - in industry, medicine or for the government.
 Past students have chosen to work in computing, finance and engineering - places where their problem-solving abilities and analytical skills are great assets.

-Physics will fit well with any subject but A level Maths is highly recommended.
+Physics will fit well with any subject but A level Maths is essential if you are studying physics.